ms-iot/remote-wiring/README.md

-#Windows Remote Arduino Wiring
+#Windows Remote Arduino

-Windows Remote Arduino Wiring is an open-source [Windows Runtime Component](https://msdn.microsoft.com/en-us/magazine/jj651567.aspx?utm_source=rss&utm_medium=rss&utm_campaign=windows-runtime-reimagining-app-development-with-the-windows-runtime) library which allows Makers to control an Arduino through a Bluetooth or USB connection!
+Windows Remote Arduino is an open-source [Windows Runtime Component](https://msdn.microsoft.com/en-us/magazine/jj651567.aspx?utm_source=rss&utm_medium=rss&utm_campaign=windows-runtime-reimagining-app-development-with-the-windows-runtime) library which allows Makers to control an Arduino through a Bluetooth or USB connection!
 It is intended for [Windows Runtime (WinRT)](https://msdn.microsoft.com/en-us/library/windows/apps/br211369.aspx) Developers who want to harness the power of Arduino hardware using the Windows Runtime Languages.
 Developers who include this component in their projects will automatically have access to its features in any of the WinRT languages (C++/CX, C# and JavaScript).
 The library is built on top of the [Firmata protocol](https://github.com/firmata/protocol), which is implemented in a pre-packaged [Firmata library](http://arduino.cc/en/reference/firmata) included in the Arduino software obtained from [http://arduino.cc](http://arduino.cc).

 [View the open-source license](license.txt).

 ##Overview
-Remote Arduino Wiring bridges the gap between the software world and the physical world.
+Windows Remote Arduino bridges the gap between the software world and the physical world.
 By leveraging the power of Windows 10 we are able to expose new possibilities of Windows devices such as a Windows Phone, Surface Pro 3, Windows desktop, and even Raspberry Pi 2.
 Pair your device with an Arduino and gain access to a whole new set of realities with the world at your fingertips.

+##Functionality
+Windows Remote Arduino enables the following functionality, right "out of the box".

+1. GPIO – Analog and Digital I/O
+  a. digitalWrite - Digital Write
+  b. digitalRead - Digital Read
+  c. analogWrite - Analog Write
+  d. analogRead - Analog Read
+  e.
+PinMode - Set the mode for any pins.
+  f.
+Eventing - receive events when values change / are reported.
+2. I2C/TwoWire
+  a.
+Send/Receive data to devices over I2C.
+  b.
+Subscribe to a device, repeated queries and automatic reporting.
+3. Custom protocols via Firmata SysEx command

 ###The Microcontroller
 Arduinos are a series of open source microcontrollers built on an established platform.
 An individual Arduino device is a simple programmable device that is capable of tasks such as GPIO, but also more advanced communication protocols such as I2C.
 Makers have the ability of quickly hooking up sensors and other devices to an Arduino and using basic Arduino “sketches” to give instructions to the hardware.

 However, devices like an Arduino are fundamentally limited by the single-threaded nature of a microcontroller.
-Remote Arduino Wiring brings together all of the physical control of an Arduino and the supercharged software abilities of Windows devices such as multi-threading, native file systems, simple internet access, and more.
+Remote Arduino brings together all of the physical control of an Arduino and the supercharged software abilities of Windows devices such as multi-threading, native file systems, simple internet access, and more.

 ###Windows 10
 Windows 10 introduces the concept of a [Universal Application Platform (UAP)](https://dev.windows.com/en-us/develop/building-universal-windows-apps).
 This means that developers can produce one solution that will work on any device running Windows 10, including Windows Phone 10 and Raspberry Pi 2.
-By including the **Windows Remote Arduino Wiring** library in your solution, you can turn any Windows device into a remote programming surface for your Arduino!
+By including the **Windows Remote Arduino** library in your solution, you can turn any Windows device into a remote programming surface for your Arduino!
 Now it is possible to use the power of the Windows 10 operating system to open up a whole new set of advanced capabilities (and maker projects!) through the use of multi-threading, data storage, internet access, and natural user experiences.

 #Structure
 The implementation is a three layer cake, where each layer provides an entry-point exposed as a Windows Runtime Component.
 A Maker can choose to use the topmost layer (RemoteWiring) which exposes an interface nearly identical to Arduino Wiring for all basic instructions like GPIO and communication to other devices through I2C.
 The vast majority of makers will likely never need more.
 However, a Maker can also choose to interface with the Firmata layer directly for creating [advanced behaviors](advanced.md) for all of those crazy creative ideas that you are bound to come up with.

 ##Layers
-There are three layers in the architecture of Remote Arduino Wiring; they are interface, protocol, and transport.
+There are three layers in the architecture of Windows Remote Arduino; they are interface, protocol, and transport.
 Each layer is a consumer of all layers below it, and therefore dependent on them.
 However, a layer is never dependent on anything above it.
 The layered construction allows individual layers to be swapped or utilized directly at any time, which provides the ability to supply alternate implementations at each layer.
 The layers, in their respective ordering, are given below.

 - RemoteWiring (interface)
 - Firmata (protocol)